LubinKerhuel/hugo/content/project/lab-dc-motor/index.md

 authors = ["lubin","romain-delpoux"]

 # Project summary to display on homepage.
-summary = "Simulation & real-time control of a Pravalux 24v DC motor (INSA Lyon hands-on)"
+summary = "Simulation & real-time control of a motor with MCLV 2 board"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`